 What does a Burmese python eat?

-Pythons have poor eyesight, and stalk their prey using chemical receptors in their tongues and heat-sensors along their jaws.
-They use their sharp teeth to seize the prey, then coil its body around the animal, constricting with each exhale until the animal suffocates.
+Pythons have poor eyesight and stalk their prey using chemical receptors in their tongues and heat sensors along their jaws.
+They use their sharp teeth to seize the prey, then coil their body around the animal, constricting with each exhale until the animal suffocates.

 Common Health Problems?

 Burmese pythons are susceptible to respiratory infections and mouth rot.
 One of the most severe ailments of pythons is inclusion body disease, a fatal virus with symptoms of abnormal shedding, anorexia, constipation, tremors, and loss of motor control.
 Many snakes with this disease will starve to death.